 *Ratings are from Amazon at the time of publication and can change

-Our Top Pick: Petsfit Weatherproof Outdoor Cat Shelter
+Our Top Pick: Petsfit Outdoor Cat House with Escape Door and Stairs

-If you’re looking for an outdoor cat house that will keep your cats snug and safe for years to come, the Petsfit Weatherproof Outdoor Cat Shelter is an ideal choice.
-Built of durable cedar wood, this cat house weighs in at over 45 pounds, making it light enough to move easily, but sturdy enough to stay where you put it.
-The inner part of the house measures 27.5″ X 17.5″ X 20″, making it a roomy hideaway for a single cat – you could even fit a small litter pan and a food bowl inside without much trouble.
-Without putting anything extra inside, this house could easily hold more than one cat.
+If you’re looking for an outdoor cat house that will keep your cats snug and safe for years to come, the Petsfit Outdoor Cat House with Escape Door and Stairs is an ideal choice.
+The body is made of weatherproof cedar wood and the roof is made of rainproof asphalt, so it’s durable through and through.
+This cat house weighs in at 32.1 pounds, making it light enough to move easily, but sturdy enough to stay where you put it.
+The house measures 30 inches long, 22 inches wide, and 29 inches high, making it a roomy hideaway for your kitty and even multiple cats.
+You could even fit a small litter pan and a food bowl inside without much trouble.

-This cat house has two doors.
+The Petsfit Outdoor Cat House with Escape Door and Stairs has two doors.
 The door in front is open, but shielded with an awning to keep rain out.
-The escape door in back is covered with a plastic flap.
-The house comes with a front step that doubles as a sunning porch for your cat and a flowerbox that attaches to the side of the house.
+The escape door in back left-hand side is covered with a plastic flap.
+The house comes with stairs that lead up to porch for your cat to relax or play on.

 - Sturdy construction